DarthGandalf/gentoo-overlay/README.md

 Gentoo overlay for various packages which for some reason didn't get into main tree (yet?).
+Per-package README files provide more details.